 Slovenia's parliament has passed a new bill that will toughen measures for migrants seeking to enter the country.
 The move is seen as an effort to halt the influx of asylum seekers.

-Slovenian politicians voted on the legislation on Friday in an effort to prevent abottleneck of refugees
+Slovenian politicians voted on the legislation on Friday in an effort to prevent a bottleneck of refugees in their country.

 "The aim of this bill is to enable fast and efficient asylum procedures for those that really need asylum," Interior Minister Vesna Gyorkos Znidar said before the vote.